ssilverman/TeensyDMX/README.md

 These are either in the works or ideas for subsequent versions:

 1. Asynchronous responder data.
 Currently, the data is sent synchronously inside the UART ISR where responders process the packet.
-This will be easier to add once all the `#define` code is replaced.
-2. Better MAB timing, perhaps by somehow synchronizing with the baud rate clock.
+2. Better MAB transmit timing, perhaps by somehow synchronizing with the baud rate clock.

 ## How to use